smadi0x01/CryptBASE/README.md

 ## Execute
 - coldcryptor run []
 <details> <summary><strong><h3>Details</h3></strong></summary>

-- Will create three directories (one, two, three) and populate each with 50 .txt files.
+- This Will create three directories (one, two, three) and populate each with 50 .txt files.

 - If a file called "data" is detected in the current directory, then its contents will be used to populate the generated files.